 The staff at the St. Catharines Museum and Welland Canals Centre know they aren't supposed to play favourites, but they couldn't help themselves!
 Check out this exhibit of the Museum staff's favourite artifacts from the collection, then share your own favourites with us!

 Check out the Playing Favourites blog for exhibit extras and a peek behind-the-scenes of this exhibition!

 To commemorate the 100th anniversary of the First World War, this exhibition examines the wartime experiences of St. Catharines residents at home and at the front.

 On display through 2018.

 The Museum's permanent exhibits and educational programs let visitors explore the early days of St. Catharines in interesting and interactive ways.
-Get up close and personal with the Welland Canals.
-Learn about the harrowing story of slaves in the U.S. as they traveled the Underground Railroad to freedom in Canada.
-Explore the evolution of North America's oldest sport, lacrosse.

 Learn the fascinating story of the Welland Canals and the city that grew up around them.
 Exhibits illustrate the engineering feats of yesterday and today.